Christmas Email Marketing Ideas

 Christmas campaign ideas

-1. The right time to start
+1. Choose the right time to start

 We think it totally depends on your business.

-2. Sequences of emails
+2. Build sequences of emails

 The number of emails in the sequence depends on its duration.
 But more than one or two emails per week may annoy.